aorliche/AngleBasis/README.md

 pip install -r requirements.txt --break-system-packages
 ```

 Then you are all set!
+(If you don't want to use pip --break-system-packages you need either install requirements yourself or use a virtual environment.)

 Try the codes in the notebook directory:

 ```
 cd notebooks